home reviews authors stocklist projects contact us

 LEAVES OF MY LIFE:

-Sarladebi Chaudhurani
+Saraladebi Chaudhurani

-Translated from the original Bengali and Introduced by Sikata Banerjee
+Translated and introduced by Sikata Banerjee

 81-88965-50-2

-(All rights available.)
+(All rights available)

-This is the first translation into English of Jibaner Jharapata, the autobiography of a remarkable 19th century Bengali feminist, Sarladebi Chaudharani (1872-1945), which outlines her imaginings of an independent Indian nation and her view of women’s role within it.
-This book articulates her passionate advocay for women’s education and includes fascinating details of the challenges faced by an educated, independent woman at that time.
+This is a translation into English ofJibaner Jharapata, the autobiography of a remarkable 19th century Bengali feminist, Saraladebi Chaudhurani (1872-1945) that outlines her imaginings of an independent Indian nation and her view of women’s role within it.
+It articulates her passionate advocacy for women’s education and includes fascinating details of the challenges faced by an educated, independent woman at the time.

 SIKATA BANERJEE